StepanLyahov/cv/README.md

 *(1 year 9 months)*
 *Developed a B2B logistics and supply chain management platform.*

-*   Delivered 5+ major features to production as a key backend developer.
-*   Optimized a high-load notification service by implementing priority queues and refining algorithms, increasing theoretical throughput by **5x**.
-*   Implemented a critical, high-load service for generating PDF and Excel documents.
+*  Designed a document generation service for creating PDF and Excel reports for logistics operations.
-*   Developed a business intelligence (BI) system for logistics analytics.
+*  Improved notification service performance by 50% by implementing priority-based queues and optimizing core algorithms.
-*   Patched a security vulnerability in the cargo tracking service and introduced distributed tracing.
+*  Identified and patched a security vulnerability in the cargo tracking service, preventing potential exploitation.
+*  Introduced distributed tracing across services, decreasing mean time to resolution for production issues.

 ### **TN** | Software Engineer
 *(1 year 7 months)*